nickrod/world-city-database/README.md

 # About

-This is an easy, automated, and future-proof way to collect and curate worldwide city data.
-It's very similar to [this project](https://github.com/JoshSmith/worldwide-city-database) but with the focus on complete automation.
-It's 2018 and finding curated city data that can be stored locally shouldn't be this difficult.
+This is an easy, automated, and future-proof way to collect and curate worldwide city data locally.

 # Usage